Student Activities for The War of 1812 Include:

 Have students research Jefferson’s foreign policy.
 Students should define what measures he took in dealing with other nations, especially concerning trade, the Louisiana Purchase, and his Embargo Act of 1807.
 This will allow students to draw deeper connections to what helped instigate the War of 1812.

-The Major Figures of the War of 1812
+Major Figures of the War of 1812

-Using a traditional storyboard, have students create a Character Map depicting and describing the major figures of the War of 1812.
+Using a traditional storyboard, have students create a chart depicting and describing the major figures of the War of 1812.
 Students will illustrate and explain who each figure was, their position, what actions they took throughout the war, and how the war contributed to their historical legacy.
 Teachers can pre-determine specific figures, or allow students to choose.
 Recommended figures include James Madison, Tecumseh, William Henry Harrison, Andrew Jackson, Isaac Brock, and Henry Clay.
 This will also give students a holistic perspective on each side of the war, including the U.S., Great Britain, and the Natives.

 Notable Figures in the War of 1812